msampaio/musicontour/doc/install.rst

 Mac users
 `````````

-VLCM was not tested in Macintosh, but probably can be installed
+MusiContour was not tested in Macintosh, but probably can be installed
 following `Windows users`_ steps.

 Source code